Premier League Darts 2018 Betting: Week 9

 As always, we’ll start by rounding up the outright win market and after yet another victory, Michael Van Gerwen remains secure at the top of the betting and you can now claim the Dutchman at best odds of 8/15 with Sun Bets.

-Rob Cross is also in a rich vein of form and after a fifth straight victory, the World Champion is the second favourite at a top price of 9/2 with bet365 and Winner Sports.
+Rob Cross is also in a rich vein of form and after a fifth straight victory, the World Champion is the second favourite at a top price with Winner Sports.
 Gary Anderson is fifth in the table but after beating Simon Whitlock last week, the Flying Scotsman is our third favourite at best odds of 8/1 with Boylesports while Michael Smith now moves to fourth favourite at 16/1 with Coral.

 Raymond Van Barneveld demolished Peter Wright last week and Barney can now be backed at a top price of 22/1 with Coral and Winner Sports while Wright is the biggest mover.
 A beaten finalist last year, there was some support for Snakebite at the start of the tournament but following a third straight defeat by the same 7-1 scoreline, the Scot has now drifted to a best of 40/1 with Sun Bets for the outright win.

 Peter Wright is now second from bottom of the table after a dreadful start to the campaign and we now continue with throwers who have plenty of work to do to make sure they are through to the next phase.
-Those players include Simon Whitlock who has drifted after a strong start to the season and the Wizard can now be found at best odds of 66/1 with bet365 and MarathonBet in the outright betting.
+Those players include Simon Whitlock who has drifted after a strong start to the season and the Wizard can now be found at best odds with MarathonBet in the outright betting.

 Daryl Gurney won last week and can also be backed at 66/1 with most bookmakers but elsewhere, he’s available at a top price of 80/1 with 10Bet and Sport Pesa.
 Mensur Suljovic is third from bottom, on the same points tally as Peter Wright, and he is available at a best of 200/1 with Sun Bets and Coral and then we come to Gerwyn Price, bottom of the league and most likely to be eliminated on ‘Judgement Night’.
 Price can be backed by brave punters at best odds of 2000/1 with SportingBet.